Malekg4/JAVA-FRAMEWORKS/README.md

 above the maximum.
 To do this I went back to the AddInhousePartController.java & AddOutsourcedPartController.java file and added some simple if else logic which would take care of the first two conditions I listed.
 You can find my code for this step in between lines 45 and 55.
 I then edited the EnufPartsValidator.java file with some additional requirements in the if statement that returns false to check if any of the parts for the product would fall below their minimum if the product was made.
-These edits can be found on line 39.
-I finally then updated my error message on ValidEnufParts to be a little more specific.
+These edits can be found on line 38.
+I finally then updated my error message on ValidEnufParts to be a little more specific on line 20.

 <hr>